|Course coordinator(s)||dr. PA Tamas|

-In this course students study research design and methods for interdisciplinary inquiry in the environmental sciences.
-The knowledge that students gain on a theoretical level is applied in developing components of several designs for a practical and relevant research challenge.
+This course focuses on the design of and methods for research in the environmental sciences.
+Knowledge that students gain will be directly applied in developing a proper design for a research project.

 After successful completion of this course students are expected to be able to:

-- explain the difference between a conceptual and a technical research design;
+- explain the differences between a conceptual and a technical research design;

 - describe the defining features of an experimental, cross-sectional, and longitudinal design;

 - discuss the operationalization of one- and multidimensional concepts;

 - clarify what random and non-random sampling is about;

 - describe the pros and cons of different data collection methods;